SoftUni-Internal/interactive-content/EN/05-Exam-Preparation/00-Problem-01.md

 a 10\|b 20\|potion 10\|c 30\|chest 10\|chest 1000\|d 50\|chest 1000
 [/input]
 [output]
-You defeated a a.
+You slayed a.
-You defeated a b.
+You slayed b.
 You healed for 10 hp.
 Current health: 80 hp.
-You defeated a c.
+You slayed c.
 You found 10 bitcoins.
 You found 1000 bitcoins.
 You died!
 Killed by d.
-Highest level reached: 7
+Best room: 7
 [/output]
 [/test]
 [test]